mrbrist/litenote/README.md

 # litenote

-A modern, simple and beautiful note taking app built with electron and react
+A modern and simple note taking app built with electron and react

 ### Setup